Practice at the Highest Level of Nursing

 The DNP program develops expertise in specialized advanced practice with additional competencies in leadership, policy development, and practice-based scholarship.
 These enrichments prepare advanced practice nurses for the highest levels of practice and career advancement.

-Designed for adult learners, the UW–Madison program offers a hybrid format for students in one of five APRN clinical tracks and a fully online program for those focusing on Population Health or Systems Leadership and Innovation.
+The UW–Madison program offers a hybrid format for students in one of five APRN clinical tracks and a fully online program for those focusing on Population Health or Systems Leadership and Innovation.

 Hybrid Programs – Advanced Clinical Practice (APRN) Specialties